DCA Nighttime Noise Rule History:

 Since 1941, Reagan National (DCA) has operated as a commercial airfield, 24-hours a day, 7-days a week.

-In the early 1980s, louder aircraft operating at Reagan National prompted the FAA - the original airport operator - to impose nighttime noise restrictions between 10 p.m. and 6:59 a.m. which became known as the DCA Nighttime Noise Rule.
+In the early 1980s, louder aircraft operating at Reagan National prompted the FAA - the original airport operator - to impose nighttime noise limits and the ability to fine non-compliant operations between 10 p.m. and 6:59 a.m. which became known as the DCA Nighttime Noise Rule.

 1) Methodology to identify aircraft that exceed specific nighttime noise limits established for Reagan National.